Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 They are salivating.

-Folks, I haven't mentioned this to you, but this week there have been rumors around Washington 22 indictments coming from prosecutor Patrick Fitzgerald.
+Folks, I haven't mentioned this to you, but this week there have been rumors around Washington, 22 indictments coming from prosecutor Patrick Fitzgerald.

-The press folks, I'm telling you, they are just convinced that Rove is gonna be marched away in handcuffs, that Bush is gonna be soon following him, and then Cheney's gone.
+Folks, I'm telling you, they are just convinced that Rove is going to be marched away in handcuffs, that Bush is going to be soon following him, and then Cheney's gone, and Scooter Libby might be president.

-I mean, they are they are just beside themselves.
+I mean, they are just beside themselves.

 Let me give you some facts about this.